The Civility Partnership

 Establishing positive behavioral beliefs and practices has been at the foundation of school board policy for many years.
 School boards and the communities they serve – perhaps more than any other local government – benefit from established practices of positive discourse.
 Nationally and closer to home, civil discourse is in crisis.
 But at the local level, school boards and city councils are about working together to reach common goals.
 Against that setting, two state associations see an opportunity for their respective memberships to be local leaders in promoting civility.

-The South Carolina School Boards Association (SCSBA), the Municipal Association of South Carolina (MASC) and the South Carolina Association of Counties (SCAC) have partnered to help local leaders be the example of how to govern best and to emphasize the basics of effective local governing, such as
+The South Carolina School Boards Association (SCSBA) and the Municipal Association of South Carolina (MASC) are partnering to help local leaders become models of how to govern best and to emphasize the basics of effective local governing, such as:

-- Running effective meetings: We provide training on how to conduct effective school board meetings.
+- Running effective meetings: We provide training and guidance on how to conduct effective school board meetings.

-- Communicating thoughtfully: Being open, honest, and transparent – making sure everyone has access to the same universe of facts – is essential for people from different backgrounds and with different varying viewpoints to work together toward real solutions.
+- Communicating thoughtfully: Being open, honest and transparent – making sure everyone has access to the same universe of facts – is essential for people from different backgrounds and with varying viewpoints to work together toward real solutions.

 - Building relationships: Cultivating trusting relationships with others involved in an issue takes time, but the effort is worth it, and will pay off in the future.

-We plan to be more intentional about infusing the principles of civility into our every endeavor in the face of the current crisis and look forward to realizing marked progress as we do so.
+Together, we will be more intentional about infusing the principles of civility into our every endeavor in the face of the current crisis and are excited about local school boards and city councils leading the way!